- The Definitive Guide to B2B Content Marketing Strategy in 2026

 Your content needs to be discoverable by both humans and machines.
 This means adhering to SEO best practices and preparing for an AI-driven future.

-• AI Optimization: Structure your content with clear, extractable definitions and data points.
-Adhering to open standards like Anthropic’s MCP (Model Context Protocol) can help AI models better understand and cite your content accurately in future generative answers.
-Content optimization platforms like Surfer SEO and Clearscope help ensure your content covers a topic comprehensively.
+- AI Optimization: Structure your content with clear definitions, data points, and schema markup.
+This helps AI models better understand, cite, and feature your content in generative answers.
+The landscape of generative AI in SEO is evolving rapidly, and platforms like Surfer SEO and Clearscope help ensure your content covers a topic comprehensively for both search engines and AI.

 Mastering Your B2B Content Distribution and Promotion